 For my students I suggest they sit down in as close to exam conditions as possible, complete the exam paper even if every question seems impossible, read through the question and see if there are any keywords or phrases that they can use to even attempt the questions.
 Do this first run through in black ink.
 Once that’s done put it to one side and take a break.

 Next look up the topics they struggled with, grab the exam paper and write down the answers in a different coloured ink, say green or purple, anything so it’s clear which were the first and second set of answers.

 Third, mark the exam paper using the official mark scheme.
 This does two major things.
 First, it shows them where they went wrong, and where they got things right.
 Secondly, it shows them what the exam boards are looking for.
 What seemed like the important facts may only take up one or two marks, whilst areas that they’d forgotten or seemed less important may have made up the bulk of the marks.
 An equally valid way is to do this in pairs or small groups.
 Swap papers to mark and discuss what was right and what was wrong.

 Studies agree that if you can only do one form of revision past papers are it.

 Many students benefit from revising in a small group, rather than alone.
 There will be lots of time when your teen needs to study independently, so providing them with structured opportunities to share the experience can be beneficial- as well as make revision less lonely!
 Sharing knowledge amongst peers is often one of the best ways to absorb information, too.
 By revising with like-minded individuals, teens can thrive.

 We also really recommend revision courses for those who want to attain the highest grades.
-This is because we offer the scope in which to deepen your child’s learning and embed their study, especially as our revision courses begin as ‘early’ as October.
+This is because we offer the scope in which to deepen your child’s learning and embed their study, especially as our revision courses begin as ‘early’ as October/November.
 The sooner your child revises (at a sensible level,) then the more time they will have to retain what they have studied.

 Below are some of the courses we offer.